Andrei Kozyrev: Later life, memoirs and punditry

 In his memoir Kozyrev "complains that the U.S. aggressively pushed Russia out of its own traditional markets, (i.e. the Warsaw Pact countries) leaving Moscow to nurse its wounds and sell weapons and technology to rogue regimes.
 Overall, he feels that the West lacked "a figure of Winston Churchill’s caliber" in the 1990s who would have helped Russia make the perilous transition to democracy."
+Kozyrev adds: “It’s not America’s fault, it’s not the West’s fault that our efforts in this period failed […] America was very helpful, we wanted more help of course – needed more help – but it was ultimately on us to deliver” and “Yeltsin had only very vague ideas about what kind of new system we should build […] People like Gaidar and myself did have an idea, but had no experience of capitalism.
+This was different from China, for example, where Deng Xiaoping actually lived in the States and therefore had firsthand experience of capitalism […] None of us knew what we wanted to build in a practical sense […] Our problem was that we were aware, from the very beginning […] that Yeltsin was the right person to destroy the old system, but not to build a new one.”

 In an audience at the James A. Baker III Institute for Public Policy in 2020 Kozyrev said Obama's response to the 2014 Crimean status referendum and subsequent Annexation of Crimea by the Russian Federation was "feeble".

-Kozyrev feels that some of the problems in Chechnya stem from the particular brand of Wahhabi Islam supplied to the natives by Saudi Arabia.
+Kozyrev feels that some of the problems in Chechnya stem from the particular brand of Wahhabi Islam supplied through international propagation of Salafism and Wahhabism by Saudi Arabia.

 Kozyrev wrote somewhat presciently in 2016 of his time in government that "In the worst case, there could be a replay of the Yugoslavia catastrophe.
 The region was at a tipping point, and unfortunately, despite initial success, the democratizing forces inside the Russian government did not succeed."

 Kozyrev was a distinguished fellow at the Wilson Center’s Kennan Institute in 2016.